aiven/aiven-docs/docs/platform/howto/update-tax-status.md

 1. Click **Billing**.
 2. Click **Billing groups**.
-3. Select the billing group that you want to update.
+3. Select the billing group to update.
 4. Click **Billing information**.
 5. In the **Billing details** section, click **Edit**.
 6. Enter your **VAT ID** and click **Save**.